What happens during a SecOpsium scan?

 SecOpsium is designed around a simple loop: authorize access, scan the selected repository, normalize supported findings, and help the team decide what to fix next.

 A scan starts when a user selects a repository or supported target they are authorized to assess.
+In the hosted workflow, repository access is requested through the connected authorization path instead of asking the user to paste long lived credentials into the product.

 Findings are meant to guide remediation.
 They are not a claim that SecOpsium has fully audited the system or proven the absence of other issues.